Thomas Birch: Writings

 Birch was prolific, even if Horace Walpole questioned his "parts, taste and judgment."
 He corresponded with prominent men of his time.
 Samuel Johnson wrote: "Tom Birch is as brisk as a bee in conversation; but no sooner does he take a pen in his hand, than it becomes a torpedo to him, and benumbs all his faculties".
+Boswell observed "That the literature of this country is much indebted to Birch’s activity and diligence must certainly be acknowledged.
+We have seen that Johnson honoured him with a Greek Epigram; and his correspondence with him, during many years, proves that he had no mean opinion of him."

 Birch often collaborated with the greatly successful London bookseller, Andrew Millar, who helped publish some of Birch's most highly profitable publications.
 These included The Works of the Honourable Robert Boyle, co-written by Reverend Henry Miles (in 5 volumes folio, 1744), and A Complete Collection of the Historical, Political, and Miscellaneous Works of John Milton (in 2 volumes folio, 1738, followed in 2 volumes quarto, 1753).

 Birch wrote most of the English lives in the General Dictionary, Historical and Critical, 10 vols.
 (London, 1734–1741), assisted in the composition of the Athenian Letters (London, 1741–43), edited the State Papers of John Thurloe (London, 1742) and the State Papers of W. Murdin (London, 1759).
 He also wrote:

+In the 1740s Birch worked within the Hardwicke circle on Nicholas Tindal’s continuation of Rapin; correspondence indicates he was effectively the main author of the Continuation (1744–47).
+The project coincided with opposition Country-Whig histories by William Guthrie and James Ralph—Guthrie’s General History of England (1744–51) to 1688, and Ralph’s post-Revolution sequel, The History of England, During the Reigns of King William, Queen Anne, and King George I (1744–46).